 Brits do, though, use measuring cups for liquids.
 But they tend to call them “measuring jugs”, and they tend to be delineated in pints, not cups.
-Brits relate to “pints” (British pints of course, being 20 oz as opposed to 16 oz in the USA), and where North Americans might say “1 cup” (8 oz), Brits will say "1/2 pint” (10 oz), with the rest of the recipe being scaled accordingly, naturally.
-But, outside of home canning, North Americans are losing an everyday understanding of what a pint is (as well as yards, for that matter.)
+Brits relate to “pints” (British pints of course, being 20 oz. as opposed to 16 oz. in the USA), and where North Americans might say “1 cup” (8 oz.), Brits will say “½ pint” (10 oz.), with the rest of the recipe being scaled accordingly, naturally.
+But, outside of home canning, many North Americans are losing an everyday understanding of what a pint is.

-An American cup is 250 ml, an American 1/2 pint is 25 0ml, a British 1/2 pint is 300 ml.
-If you’re a North American working with a British recipe and you see 1/2 pint, measure 10 oz (300 ml.)
-If you’re a Brit working with a North American recipe and you see 1 cup, measure 8 oz (250 ml) in volume.
+Brits will refer to ½ pints in places where Americans might refer to a cup.
+Note though that an American pint is approximately 500 ml, so half an American point is 250 ml / 1 cup.
+A British pint is approximately 600 ml, and therefore a British half pint is 300 ml.
+If you’re a North American working with a British recipe and you see ½ pint, measure 10 oz (300 ml.)
+If you’re a Brit working with a North American recipe and you see half a pint or 1 cup, measure 8 oz.
+(250 ml) in volume.

 All that being said, with all the recipes that are now flooding across the pond from North America, as well as from Australia and New Zealand, Brits are exposed now to a great many recipes calling for volume measurements of solid ingredients.